handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

   constructor(hotInstance) {
     /**
      * BasePlugin's constructor adds to our custom plugin the following properties:
-     * - `this.hot` - a reference to the Handsontable instance, you can't overwrite this property, */
+     * - `this.hot` - A reference to the Handsontable instance, you can't overwrite this property.
-    super(hotInstance);
+     *                It also gives you the access to [columns and rows index mappers](../api/core/#members) */ super(hotInstance);